HPInc/Anyware-Certification/README.md

 > [Connecting to Remote Host Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/connecting/connecting-remote-desktops/)

 > [!TIP]
-> **Key Takeaway:** Reader should be able to create and connect to a direct or managed session successfully.
-Including Amazon WorkSpaces & Omnissa Horizon connections.
+> **Key Takeaway:** Reader should understand how to connect to a direct or managed session successfully.

 Also Read:
 * [Using Smart Card to Authenticate a Session](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/connecting/smart-cards-authentication/)